Coldcard/firmware/docs/security-model.md

 ### Kill Key Feature

-This feature allows the user to execute a Fast Wipe when the anti-phishing words are displayed on the screen.
+On the Mk4, this feature allows the user to execute a Fast Wipe when the anti-phishing words are displayed on the screen.
 This feature is turned off by default.

 The user sets a particular key number to trigger Fast Wipe.
 If that key is pressed while viewing the anti-phishing words, the seed is